dask/dask-blog/_posts/2019-07-02-very-large-svds.md

     We resolved this by engaging task fusion as an optimization pass.

-Before diving further into the technical solution
-I'm going to quickly provide the use case that was motivating this work.
+Before diving further into the technical solution we quickly provide the use case that was motivating this work.

 Application - Genomics